 For this final challenge, the student will need a large pile of pennies.
 They will have one minute to stack the pennies.
 The team with the largest stack at the end of one minute is the winner.

-For each competition the winning team (or teams if their is a tie) gets a point.
+For each competition the winning team (or teams if there is a tie) gets a point.
 At the end of all six challenges, the points are added up.
 The winning team receives a gold medal!
 It is just a gold candy that is hot glued to ribbon.
-Use a rainbow of ribbon colors to carry on the St. Patrick's Day theme!
+Use a rainbow of ribbon colors to carry on the St. Patrick’s Day theme!

 My students had a blast with these St. Patrick’s Day minute to win it challenges and I am glad that we took a break from test prep to just enjoy each other.
 Sometimes you have to do that!

 Looking for more fun St. Patrick’s Day activities?
 Why not try our St. Patrick’s Day PBL?